laristra/tangram/doc/main_page.md

-Tangram is a framework that computational physics applications can use to build a highly customized, hybrid parallel (MPI+X) interface reconstruction library for constructing in-cell material polytopes based on given volume fractions and, optionally, centroids data.
+Tangram is a framework that computational physics applications can use to build a highly customized, hybrid parallel (MPI+X) interface reconstruction library for constructing in-cell material polytopes based on given volume fractions and, optionally, material centroid data.

-We aim to provide:
+Tangram aims to provide:
 - A modern, modular design - pick and choose your preferred intersection and interface reconstruction methods
 - Support for general polytopal meshes and higher-order material moments